-Canary’s posts and tweets encouraged an atmosphere of intimidation and fear around the vote in CSG.
+Canary’s posts and tweets encouraged an atmosphere of intimidation and fear mongering around the vote in CSG.
 Hafsa says the secret ballot was really important in protecting the privacy of individual CSG representatives.
-In past years, Hafsa recalled that those who voted in favor of divestment received death threats, a fear tactic that Canary also follows.
+In past years, Hafsa recalled that those who voted in favor of divestment received death threats, a fear tactic that Canary also practices.

 Canary acts as a watchdog, targeting members of non-violent resistance groups like Students for Justice in Palestine and Students Allied for Freedom and Equality and even religious organizations like Muslim Students Association (MSA).
 Canary slanders sometimes several student per day, with misinterpreted, false accusations and including personal information of their victims.

 In an ‘It’s time to divest’ Op-Ed statement published in the Michigan Daily, SAFE leaders wrote that activists of their cause over time have faced harassment, slander and blacklisting as a result of their activism.
 “Despite this, we refuse to be silenced — and our movement continues to grow.”

 Hafsa is a victim of Canary Mission’s intimidation and fear-mongering tactics.
 The day before the UM Divest hearing, she was blacklisted for her advocacy for the Palestinian cause and because of her Muslim identity.

 As a co-author of the divestment resolution, Hafsa said she submitted the resolution on a Sunday night and when she woke up Monday morning, she was already blacklisted by Canary Mission.
 “I give people the benefit of the doubt, I guess, but it was just kind of like an extra element of shock, because nobody should have access to it, except people within CSG,” she explains.